KasperiBlomberg/RoboAdvisor/README.md

 * **Custom Constraints:** Dynamic weight caps to force diversification (e.g., max 25% per asset).
 * **Data Pipeline:** ETL script fetches data daily from Yahoo Finance and stores it in PostgreSQL (Neon).
 * **Visualization:** Interactive portfolio piechart and correlation matrix using Plotly.

+## Development & AI Usage
+To maximize development speed and to experiment, this project utilizes an AI-assisted workflow:
+* **Backend & Math:** The core optimization logic, database connections, and data cleaning were architected and implemented manually to ensure mathematical accuracy.

+* **Frontend & UI:** The Streamlit interface was heavily accelerated using LLMs.
+This allowed the focus to remain on the underlying financial logic and data pipeline while rapidly deploying a responsive user interface.

 ## Setup